brian-watkins/elm-spec/README.md

 ## Getting Started

-1. Install `brian-watkins/elm-spec` as a test dependency.
-Consider using [elm-json](https://www.npmjs.com/package/elm-json) to manage test dependencies.

-2. Create a directory for your specs and add it to the `source-directories` in your `elm.json`.
+1. Create a directory for your specs and initialize a new elm app with `elm init`.
+Add your program's source directory to the `source-directories` field of `elm.json`.

+2. Install elm-spec: `elm install brian-watkins/elm-spec`.

+3. Install any other dependencies your app needs.

-3. Add a file called `Runner.elm` to your specs directory.
+3. Add a file called `Runner.elm` to your specs src directory.
 It should look something like this:

 ```
 port module Runner exposing (program, browserProgram)